reflectoring/reflectoring.github.io/_posts/2020-12-14-circuitbreaker-with-resilience4j.md

 ---
-title: Implementing Circuitbreaker with Resilience4j
+title: Implementing a Circuit Breaker with Resilience4j
 categories: [java]
 date: 2020-12-06 05:00:00 +1100
 modified: 2020-12-14 05:00:00 +1100
 author: saajan
-excerpt: "A deep dive into the Resilience4j circuitbreaker module.
+excerpt: "A deep dive into the Resilience4j circuit breaker module.
 This article shows why, when and how to use it to build resilient applications."
 image:
   auto: 0081-safe
 ---

 In this series so far, we have learned about Resilience4j and its [Retry](/retry-with-resilience4j/), [RateLimiter](/rate-limiting-with-resilience4j/), [TimeLimiter](/time-limiting-with-resilience4j/), and [Bulkhead](https://reflectoring.io/bulkhead-with-resilience4j/) modules.
-In this article, we will explore the Circuitbreaker module.
+In this article, we will explore the CircuitBreaker module.
 We will find out when and how to use it, and also look at a few examples.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/resilience4j/circuitbreaker" %}